jiko/stopabadcure/_posts/2013-10-15-latest-letters-to-the-editor.md

 **Nov.
 3**

-On tuesday, privately funded groups will ask taxpayers for one of the largest sales tax increases in jackson county's history to fund private medical research with a success rate of less than 5 percent at best.
+On Yuesday, privately funded groups will ask taxpayers for one of the largest sales tax increases in Jackson County's history to fund private medical research with a success rate of less than 5 percent at best.

-church-funded food and clothing pantries can't meet current demand.
+Church-funded food and clothing pantries can't meet current demand.
 Thousands of families are homeless or living with relatives.
-Funding for Head Start programs is being but, forcing single mothers back on welfare because good-paying jobs have been shipped overseas for cheap wages.
+Funding for Head Start programs is being cut, forcing single mothers back on welfare because good-paying jobs have been shipped overseas for cheap wages.

 Grandparents are raising grandchildren.
 And if it weren't for subsidized school-lunch programs, children would go malnourished, seriously damaging their mental and physical development.

-It's quite apparent our great civic leaders have lost touch that =haadt
+It's quite apparent our great civic leaders have lost touch with reality.
+Let's show some mercy for the children of Jackson County on Tuesday and get to the polls to vote no in resounding numbers.

+**Mark Shaft**, Kansas City

+**Nov.
+3**

+I have received a lot of information concerning the proposed 20-year half-cent sales-tax increase in Jackson County to support medical research.
+I am a progressive voter who generallky supports well-thought-out and fair proposals.
+This issue is neither.

+I understand two private hospitals and the University of Missouri-Kansas City are askng us to saddle low-income people with another regressive tax increase, a tax they cannot afford.

+I don't understand why our (Jackson) County Legislature voted to put this on the ballot.
+But I will remember the legislators' decision, as I hope other Jackson County voters will, at election time.

+I may have missed the legislators' rationale for placing this issue on the ballot, but they are responsible.
+I contacted my legislators before their vote and received a "thank you for contacting me" reply.

+The supporters are counting on a low voters turnout Tuesday.
+But I'm voting "no" and asking others to join me.

+**Dick Franklin**, Independence

 **Nov.
 1**